 - Out for the Year: Marcus Kemp

 There was worry that Hill would be possibly suspended for multiple games in 2019, but that was not the case and will start this season as the best receivers on the team and in the conversation as one of the best in the league.
-Watkins is a consistent starter that’ll only benefit with Mahomes throwing him the ball once again.
+Watkins is a consistent starter that’ll only benefit from Mahomes throwing him the ball once again.
 Hardman was drafted in the second round of the 2018 draft that only gives Mahomes another weapon to throw to as he is a speed receiver that’ll stretch the field.

 Robinson, Pringle, and Thompson are also solid speed receivers that’ll get some looks in the offense with the latter two getting some looks on Special Teams.
 Overall, an underrated receiving core that’ll be fast and hard to cover from opposing secondaries.